 What is landscape photography?

 Landscape photography is the art of capturing the natural scenery or landscape.
 Typically it depicts a wider, open space rather than small details.
-It can include people, animals or man-made structures, but the main focus of the image is always the great outdoors.
+It can include people, animals or man-made structures, but is always about the great outdoors.
 It can be your way of showing how you see the world around you and capture the beauty of the environment.

 What kit do I need for landscape photography?

-• A camera plus a lens that has a wide-angle view of 28mm or wider is a great place to start, but some will want an even wider view, so a 24mm or wider lens would be a good choice, particularly for capturing vast scenes and big open spaces.
+• A camera plus a lens that has a wide-angle view of 28mm or wider is a great place to start.
+Some will want an even broader view, so a 24mm or wider lens would be a good choice, particularly for capturing vast scenes and big open spaces.
 Find the best camera for landscapes, plus the best wide-angle lenses.

-• A tripod will help, especially if you want to capture scenes with water, which are smoothed by longer exposures; or when you want to use a lower ISO speed for maximum image quality.
+• A tripod will help, especially to capture scenes with water, which are smoothed by longer exposures; or when you want to use a lower ISO speed for maximum image quality.
 Shutter speed is a lesser concern when your camera is stable and steady on a tripod.

 • Filters – use a polariser if you want deeper blues and fewer reflections from leaves and water.
 Graduated filters are great for darkening the bright skies but leaving the rest of your image unaltered.
 If you want even longer exposures, then an ND filter will be needed.